 Revise & Resubmit at Social Forces

 Abstract: Between 2004 and 2021, the number of judicial complaints filed for domestic violence in Italy quadrupled.
-Over the same period, the number of antiviolence centers (AVCs) providing support to women increased from roughly 100 to nearly 400 nationwide.
-Does the rise in complaints reflect a real increase in violence, or can it be partly attributed to the expansion of AVCs?
-This study investigates the causal effect of AVC openings on judicial complaints filed for domestic and sexual violence.
-Leveraging an original province-level dataset and an event-study design with staggered treatment adoption, I find that the opening of an AVC leads to an increase in domestic violence complaints filed by women and against men, particularly in smaller provinces.
-Reporting increases among Italian citizens and for domestic violence complaints but not among individuals with foreign citizenship or for sexual violence complaints.
-Results suggest that localized institutional interventions, such as the establishment of AVCs, can significantly influence patterns of legal mobilization.
-They also point to the importance of accounting for changes in local support resources before interpreting increases in complaint rates as evidence of growing violence.
+Over the same period, the number of antiviolence centers (AVCs) providing support to women victims of violence increased from roughly 100 to nearly 400 nationwide.
+This study investigates the effect of AVC openings on judicial complaints filed for domestic violence.
+Leveraging an original province-level dataset and an event-study design with staggered treatment adoption, I find that the opening of an AVC leads to an increase in domestic violence complaints filed by women and against men.
+Results are particularly pronounced in smaller provinces and provinces with greater gender inequalities in the labor market.
+Such reporting increases among the Italian but not among the foreign population.
+While these results may be due to increases in violence stemming from retaliation, I show that self-reported experiences of violence do not increase during this period, supporting the conclusion that localized institutional interventions - such as the establishment of AVCs - can influence patterns of legal mobilization among vulnerable groups.

 Abstract: Italian antiviolence centers (AVCs) are gender-segregated spaces that offer publicly funded support to “women victims of male violence.”
 In today’s context of heightened visibility and polarization around transgender people, the seemingly simple restriction to “women” requires frontline antiviolence workers to engage in an unspoken process of gender determination – the social practice of assigning others to gender categories.
 Drawing on semi-structured interviews with 51 women working or volunteering in AVCs across 13 Italian regions, this article examines how antiviolence workers determine who is eligible for support.
 Despite some tensions, respondents adopt a predominantly trans inclusive approach, shaped by external political conditions and the characteristics of the field.
 Respondents’ trans inclusiveness emerges as a coalition-building strategy in response to a conservative government that, resisting cultural interventions, combines punitive measures with biological essentialism and transmisogyny.
 By recognizing trans women as women victims of male violence, antiviolence workers reinforce their understanding of gender-based violence as culturally rather than biologically produced and further motivate their commitment to cultural change, despite the risk of destabilizing binary gender categories.
 This study contributes to scholarship on gender determination, identity politics, and boundary-setting in gender-segregated spaces, revealing how gendered notions of violence and victimhood shape the recognition of trans women as women in the antiviolence field.